 I monitor 6-7 different accounts for friends and family, from cash accounts and IRAs (and some 401(k)s for co-workers) and get paid for my work.
 I've bot more conservative names for my clients, as their risk tolerance is lower than mine, such as AFL, QCOM, PSX, MSFT, COP, T, GE, along with some others.

 Tried day trading, intermediate trading, and some swing trading, with varied results.
-Have moved into a div and DG stock mentality over the last year or so, as I work 50 hour weeks and have 2 young children, and need to be thinking more longer term and using a strategy that's proven to work over time.
-Always reading...always learning...always wanting to improve and increase my knowledge of the markets, stocks, investing, etc.
+Have moved into a div and DG stock mentality (I never buy a stock if it doesn't pay a dividend-NEVER) over the last couple of years, as I work 50 hour weeks and have 2 young children, and need to be thinking more longer term and using a strategy that's proven to work over time.
+Always reading (7 days a week...thanks to my smart phone), always learning...always wanting to improve and increase my knowledge of the markets, stocks, investing, etc.

 Currently, there is no company profile for arthur_bishop1972.

 Currently, there are no blog details for arthur_bishop1972.

 Currently, there are no book details for arthur_bishop1972.